|

 reluctant to color the validity of my comments by including examples

-Studies conducted right after WWII examine social
+taken from a "fallen enemy" Studies conducted right after WWII examine social

 shaping mechanisms in detail.
 Ellule's book on propaganda, (while